TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </figure>
 </div>

+##### Description of Melee Combat

 Melee combat measures your character's ability to attack and survive in armed melee combat.
 This skill also allows you to maintain the general quality of a melee weapon and to perform general maintenance to ensure their continued use.
 It will however, not allow you to build, repair, or jury rig a solution.
 Melee weapons can be improvised.
 This skill allows you to use acquire an improvised weapon.

+##### Examples of Melee Combat from Fiction

+In Bernard Cornwell's "The Last Kingdom" series, the protagonist Uhtred of Bebbanburg is a master of melee combat, particularly with his favored weapon, the sword Serpent-Breath.
+Born a Saxon but raised by Vikings, Uhtred is a fusion of both cultures' fighting styles.
+In the heat of battle, he demonstrates not just brute strength but also tactical acumen.
+He knows when to strike, when to parry, and when to hold back.
+His skill allows him to adapt to different situations, whether he's fighting in a shield wall or engaging in one-on-one combat.
+Uhtred's ability to use improvised weapons, like a seax (a type of knife) or even a simple wooden staff, often turns the tide in desperate situations.
+While he can maintain his weapons by sharpening them and ensuring their general quality, he relies on skilled craftsmen for any significant repairs or modifications.
+His prowess in melee combat is a key factor in his survival and success in the turbulent times of 9th-century England.

+##### Specializations for Melee Combat

 1. **Dagger**: A small, easily concealed weapon.
 2. **Shortsword**: A one-handed, lightweight slashing weapon.